AGS Airspace Change Proposals

 Key project information

 BECG is delivering the stakeholder and community engagement programmes for Southampton, Glasgow and Aberdeen Airports in accordance with the CAA’s regulatory guidance, known as CAP 1616.
 To help AGS manage and mitigate any consultation risk BECG has worked with The Consultation Institute to create a robust engagement methodology that successfully meets the CAP 1616 requirement to engage widely with stakeholders, and from an early stage.

 How we assisted

 The approach for each airport has then been tailored to be proportionate to the geographic reach of the affected airspace and the volume of stakeholders within each interest group category.
 Work commenced in summer 2019 and will be on-going as each Gateway is cleared in the seven stage CAP 1616 process set out by the CAA.

-- Southampton Airport has received clearance from the CAA in respect of successful completion of the Stage 1 Define Gateway, without delay, and BECG is now commencing Stage 2.
+- With BECG’s support, Aberdeen, Glasgow, and Southampton Airports have all received clearance from the CAA in respect of successful completion of the Stage 1 Define Gateway, without delay.

 - After a pause prompted by the pandemic, BECG is beginning work on the Stage 2 work for all three airports.